Have you ever needed to send someone a confidential message?

 - Research the secure messaging options that fit the use cases you’ve identified.
 Use the resources in the Further Reading section above.
 Signal is a good option.

 - Whenever you need to exchange confidential information, use the tool(s) you selected.
-You may need to help the person you’re communicating with use the same tool.
+You may need to help the person you’re communicating with using the same tool.

 - When others send you confidential information via unencrypted email or text messages, talk to them about the dangers and how to use more secure options.